Alenar318/Domain-integration-for-BEM/README.md

 # Domain-integration-for-BEM
-RBIM3D is a subroutine used to generates a meshless quadrature for the integration of tridimensional functions over simple or multi-connected irregular domains.
+This repository reproduces code for the radial basis integration method (RBIM).
+It contains some subroutines used to generates a meshless quadrature for the integration of tridimensional functions over simple or multi-connected irregular domains.

 ## Code Structure